Information Security Policy

 f.
 Internal information such as email lists must not be posted to any external information source, listed in telephone directories, placed on business cards, or otherwise made available to third parties without the prior express written permission of the Data Protection Officer.

 g.
-Users must not install software on our network and computer resources without prior express written permission from Data Protection Officer.
-Person-to-person (P2P) applications, Voice over IP (VOIP), instant messenger (IM) applications, and remote access applications pose an especially high risk to codeREADr and their unauthorized use is strictly prohibited.
-CodeREADr business must not be conducted on any device that allows P2P communication (such as file sharing music applications) without explicit approval from Data Protection Officer.
+Users must not install software on the company network and computer resources without prior express written permission from Data Protection Officer.
+Person-to-person (P2P) applications, Voice over IP (VOIP), instant messenger (IM) applications, and remote access applications pose an especially high risk to the company and their unauthorized use is strictly prohibited.
+No Company business may be conducted on any device that allows P2P communication (such as file sharing music applications) without explicit approval from Data Protection Officer.

 h.
-Users must not copy, alter, modify, disassemble, or reverse engineer any authorized software or other intellectual property in violation of licenses provided to or by codeREADr.
+Users must not copy, alter, modify, disassemble, or reverse engineer any authorized software or other intellectual property in violation of licenses provided to or by CodeREADr.
 Additionally, Users must not download, upload, or share files in violation of U.S. patent, trademark, or copyright laws.
-Intellectual property that is created for codeREADr by its employees, vendors, consultants and others is property of codeREADr unless otherwise agreed upon by means of third party agreements or contracts.
+Intellectual property that is created for the company by its employees, vendors, consultants and others is property of CodeREADr unless otherwise agreed upon by means of third party agreements or contracts.

 Users must not access the Internet, the Intranet or e-mail to use, upload, post, mail, display, or otherwise transmit in any manner any content, communication, or information that, among other inappropriate uses: